Stephanie Suzanne Stilson

 Stilson has received numerous honors including multiple "On the Spot" Awards, Group Achievement Awards, a Certificate of Commendation, the 2005 Center Director's Award, and NASA's Outstanding Leadership Medal.

-Born in Athens, Ga., Stilson graduated from Cape Coral High School in Cape Coral, Fla.
-She received Bachelor of Science degrees in electrical and computer engineering from North Carolina State University in Raleigh, N.C., as well as a Master of Science in engineering management and a Master of Business Administration from the University of Florida in Gainesville, Fla.
+Born in Athens, Georgia, Stilson graduated from Cape Coral High School in Cape Coral, Florida.
+She received Bachelor of Science degrees in electrical and computer engineering from North Carolina State University in Raleigh, North Carolina, as well as a Master of Science in engineering management and a Master of Business Administration from the University of Florida in Gainesville, Florida.